cvmfs-contrib/cvmfs-tutorial-2021/docs/05_advanced.md

 CernVM-FS provides an easy way to prevent these issues, by using a so-called [*configuration repository*](https://cvmfs.readthedocs.io/en/stable/cpt-configure.html#the-config-repository).
-This is a standard CernVM-FS repository which is mounted under `/etc/cvmfs`.
+This is a standard CernVM-FS repository which is mounted under `/cvmfs`, and contains an `etc/cvmfs` subdirectory with the same structure as the regular `/etc/cvmfs`.
 It provides the public keys and configuration of different CernVM-FS repositories, and it is updated automatically when changes are made to it.
 So there is no more need for manually maintaining or updating for the provided software repositories.